phoenixRobotic/firebird/README.md

     Plato installs gmpy at some point, which will fail on a fresh install.
 This fix from stackoverflow worked:
     ````
     sudo apt-get install -y libgmp-dev libmpfr-dev libmpc-dev
     ````
+    To enable speech in Plato, we need to install PyAudio.
+However, Pyaudio requires portaudio19, which can be installed using the following command:
+    ````
+    sudo apt-get install portaudio19-dev
+    ````
 3. Install Plato Requirements